nipsysdev/Ethos/CONTRIBUTING.md

 # Contributing to Ethos

+Thanks for your interest in contributing to Ethos!
+Please take a moment to review our [Code of Conduct](./CODE_OF_CONDUCT.md) before getting started.

 ## Workflow

 1. **Find an issue** - Look for `good first issue` or `help wanted` labels